Battle of Aspern–Essling: Aftermath

-The victory demonstrated both the progress the Austrian army had made since the string of catastrophic defeats in 1800 and 1805, and the fact that Napoleon's army was in decline and could now be defeated in battle.
+The victory demonstrated the progress the Austrian army had made since the string of catastrophic defeats in 1800 and 1805.
+It also damaged Napoleon's longstanding reputation of invincibility after finally being defeated in battle.
 The loss of Marshal Lannes was an especially severe blow to Napoleon, as he lost one of the few marshals who was capable of independent command, something that would haunt him dearly in the future.
+The damage to Napoleon's image would ultimately not bear fruit for the Fifth Coalition since he would go on to decisively defeat the Austrians six weeks later at the Battle of Wagram.

 Accounts

 Patrick Rambaud, a French author, wrote a fictionalized account of the conflict entitled "The Battle" using many first-hand sources.
 Just looking from the French perspective, the novel provides a rather realistic description of combat in the Napoleonic era, as well as detailed depictions of famous commanders such as Napoleon, Massena, and Lannes.
 The concept and notes for the book originally came from noted French author Honoré de Balzac.
 Marcellin Marbot, one of Marshal Lannes aide-de-camps, wrote in his memoirs of the battle, in which he had to observe the last moments of his close friends, and describes the amount of bloodshed and sadness which came to the Grande Armée after the crossing of the Danube.
 The army surgeon Dominique-Jean Larrey also described the battle in his memoirs and mentions how he fed the wounded at Lobau with a bouillon of horse meat seasoned with gunpowder.
 Larrey is quoted in French by Dr Béraud.